rightthumb/rightthumb-widgets-v0/README.md

 - How to scrape text from a webpage, copy the selector, tap 'shift shift w txt' (for me button 10 on my mouse then I say 'scrape text').
 - How to find all emails, urls, mailing addresses, windows paths, linux paths in copied text 'ctrl win h', then paste the results.
 - Thousands of features

-## Platform Support
-### The Framework is designed to work on the following platforms:
-- Windows
-- Linux
-- macOS
-- phone or tablets
-    + Additionally, the framework can be used on mobile devices running Termux or similar environments.

 ## Installation
 ~~~